n2048-creative-technology/hybrid-led-controller/README.md

   - Ensure `ofxMidi` is installed and built.
   - Confirm the device is in CC mode (not DAW).
   - Use a MIDI monitor to verify CC messages are being sent.
-- No serial connection
+- No OSC connection
-  - Check Arduino is on a `ttyACM`/`ttyUSB`/`usbmodem` port.
-  - Press a digit `0..9` to force connect to a listed port index.
-  - Use Rec 1 (CC 64) to re‑enable auto‑connect; Rec 2 (CC 65) disconnects.
+  - Check `bin/data/osc_devices.txt` points at reachable ESP32 IPs (or use `broadcast`).
+  - Verify the ESP32 receiver is listening on port 9000 and sending ACKs to port 9001.
 - Low FPS / dropped frames
-  - The app auto‑clamps send FPS to serial bandwidth.
-Increase baud on both ends if necessary and rebuild.
+  - Lower the target send FPS or check WiFi stability and receiver throughput.

 ## License

 No license changes.
 This app is a new project that reuses ideas and runtime integration approaches; it does not modify the original `cylinder-led-controller` or `video-to-LED-matrix` projects.